 Back pain is a very common complaint – an estimated 60-80% of people are affected at some point in their lifetime.
 People can experience back pain at any age, but it is most common among the ages of 35 and 55.
 It is one of the main reasons for sickness absence from work.
 More often than not the problem is related to a strain, rather than nerve damage.
 More serious causes of back pain are quite rare.
 Back pain is classified as either ‘acute’ or ‘chronic’.
 This relates to the length of time that you have had your symptoms.

-If you are suffering with constant back pain we need to find out what is causing your pain and how you can avoid further injury.
+If you are suffering from constant back pain, we need to find out what is causing your pain and how you can avoid further injury.
 Starting or continuing to exercise with biomechanical dysfunction will cause injury.